- Solicitors For Business

 Unlike many other ‘dishonesty offences’, robbery is an indictable-only offence, which means it will always go directly to Crown Court to be heard in front of a judge and jury.
 One exception to this rule would be if the accused is a young person, in which case it is likely to be dealt with in the Youth Court.

 Penalties for robbery depend upon the circumstances of the crime.
-The crime will be classified into one of three levels, which indicate the seriousness of the case.
+The crime will be classified into one of three levels, which indicates the seriousness of the case.
 These have been outlined below:

 - Level 1: Robbery using minimal force